What Is Ballistic Stretching? Should You Do It Before Exercise?

 What Are The Dangers Of Ballistic Stretching?

 Ballistic stretching may be useful for athletes and dancers.
-But it can be dangerous for an average person looking to just warm-up before exercise.
+But it can be dangerous for an average person looking to just warm-up before exercise as it involves high-velocity stretching.

 A study states that static stretching is more useful in increasing hamstring flexibility than ballistic stretching (3).
 Another study shows that static stretching delays the onset of muscle soreness post-exercise compared to ballistic stretching (4).